oxc-project/oxc/README.md

 ### 🔸 Resolver

 Module resolution plays a crucial role in JavaScript tooling, especially for tasks like multi-file analysis or bundling.
 However, it can often become a performance bottleneck.
-To address this, we are actively working on porting [enhanced-resolve].
+To address this, we developed [oxc_resolver][docs-resolver-url].

-The resolver is production-ready and is currently being used in Rspack.
+The resolver is production-ready and is currently being used in [Rspack][rspack] and [Rolldown][rolldown].
 Usage and examples can be found in its own [repository](https://github.com/oxc-project/oxc_resolver).

-### 🔸 Transpiler
+### 🔸 Transformer (Transpiler)

-A transpiler is responsible for turning higher versions of ECMAScript to a lower version that can be used in older browsers.
+A transformer is responsible for turning higher versions of ECMAScript to a lower version that can be used in older browsers.
-We are currently focusing on an esnext to es2015 transpiler.
-See the [umbrella issue](https://github.com/oxc-project/oxc/issues/974) for details.
+We are currently focusing on the architecture.
+See [Milestone 1](https://github.com/oxc-project/oxc/issues/2859) for details.

 ### 🔸 Minifier